SPANISH CIVIL WAR 1936-39

 Landmark British TV series - Spanish Civil War - episode 1 (Granada TV)

-On one side, the Nationalist, were most Roman Catholics, important elements of the military, most landowners, and many businessmen.
+On one side, the Nationalist, were mostly Roman Catholic establishment figures & supporters, important elements of the military, most landowners, and many businessmen.
 On the other side, the Republican, were urban workers, most agricultural labourers, and many of the educated middle class.

 Politically, their differences often found extreme and vehement expression in parties such as the Fascist-oriented Falange and the militant anarchists.
 Between these extremes were other groups covering the political spectrum from monarchism and conservatism through liberalism to socialism, including a small communist movement divided among followers of the Soviet leader Joseph Stalin and his arch-rival, Leon Trotsky.